pkivolowitz/asm_book/section_1/hello_world/README.md

 This marks the end of the `while` loop's *body*.
 The `}` causes a **jump** back to evaluating what is pointed to by argv to see if it is now null (which exits the loop).
 A synonym for **jump** is **branch** - remember this.

+Also remember that braces in a higher level language can mean a branch or jump in assembly language.
+A brace in a higher level language can also mean a *target* or landing place for a jump / branch elsewhere in the code.

 ### Line 9